 Implementing these new definitions will also be a challenge.
 Sales might act on leads before they reach SQL status.
 Both Sales and Marketing must be educated on the new definitions of lead stages, and stakeholders must hold people accountable for doing something with a qualified lead.

 If you can show the executive team that there is a strong business case for change (that marketing should contribute to the sales pipeline), executives will begin to hold people accountable for new behaviors and there will be executive support from Marketing to focus on quality instead of quantity.

-Next week, we’ll discuss stage three of lead management: optimizing prospect process flow using automation.
-In the meantime, head over to our resource hub to learn more about lead management.
+Next, we’ll discuss stage three of lead management: optimizing prospect process flow using automation.